 One technique to keep in mind is to smile when speaking.
 The customer will not be able to see it, but they will be able to sense the warmth and enthusiasm in your voice.

 Another technique is the use of hand gestures.
-Like smiling, hand gestures inject more emotion into one’s words, adding an extra sense of engagement and persuasiveness into the dialogue.
-So again: how to sell on the phone?
+Like smiling, hand gestures inject more emotion into one’s words, adding an extra sense of engagement and persuasiveness to the dialogue.
+So again, how to sell on the phone?
 Act natural and be nice!

 7. Be Personal